Journeyman-Joe/placeholder/doc/ref/installing-git.md

 ### Download the Installer

-Go to the Git website, here: [https://git-scm.com/](https://git-scm.com/).
+Go to the Git website, here: [https://git-scm.com/](https://git-scm.com/){:target="\_blank" rel="noopener"}.
 The _Latest Source Release_ icon should list the installer for your operating system (Windows or Mac).
 One click should start your download.

 ### Run the Installer